Keyboard Offsite Rig for stage and studio sessions

 System Diagram

-This diagram of the full system shows the maximum I could conceivably need for any genre.
+This diagram of the full system shows the maximum I could conceivably need.
 There are certainly situations where I don't need all of this, I only take what I need.
 Everything I could potentially need for the stage and for any genre.
 IE Southern rock would not need the analog synths.

 Despite the appearance, it is not that complex and it sets up easy.
-I started using TRS I/O for stereo signals between keyboards and racks which reduces cabling and setup time by half.
-My interconnect cables are between 10 and 18 inches long, and for each stereo signal instead of dual cables I chose a single two conductor cable with TRS connectors.
+My interconnect cables are between 10 and 36 inches long, and for each stereo signal instead of dual cables I chose a single two conductor cable with TRS connectors.
 This convention speeds up setup and teardown time.

 Of all the stage MIDI systems I have built, these racks are actually the LIGHTEST I have put together.